django-userena-ce/django-userena-ce/docs/installation.rst

 =============

 Before install django-userena-ce, you'll need to have a copy of `Django
-<http://www.djangoproject.com>`_ 2.1 or 2.2 installed. django-userena-ce is
+<http://www.djangoproject.com>`_ 2.2 or 3.0 installed. django-userena-ce is
-tested under Python 3.5, 3.6, 3.7 (all versions on which Django 1.11 and higher is declared to work)
+tested under Python 3.5, 3.6, 3.7 and 3.8 (all versions on which
+Django 2.2 and higher is declared to work)

 For further information, consult the `Django download page
 <http://www.djangoproject.com/download/>`_, which offers convenient packaged